brson/multirust/README.md

 * Install and update from Rust release channels: nightly, beta, and stable.
 * Receive notifications of updates to release channels.
-* Install historical toolchains from the official archives.
+* Install historical nightly toolchains from the official archives.
 * Install by specific stable version number.
 * Configure Rust revisions per-directory.
 * Isolates Cargo metadata per-installation.